-You will hear back from us about your pre-proposals in or before class on Wednesday.
-Then, it's time to create a formal final project proposal.
+You will receive feedback about your pre-proposals in or before class on Wednesday.
+Then, it will be time to create a formal final project proposal.

-This proposal will become a sort of contract between us, not too unlike a Hampshire Division II contract, describing what you plan to do for your final project in the course.
-By approving it, we agree that completion of the project as described will satisfy the course requirements.
+This proposal will become a sort of contract between us that describes what you plan to do for your final project in the course.
+By approving it, I agree that completion of the project as described will satisfy the course requirements.

 That being said, there is still some flexibility in this process.
-Final projects can and will be altered and amended throughout the final six weeks of the term based on discoveries you make along the way.
+Final projects can and will be altered and amended throughout the final seven weeks of the term based on discoveries you make along the way.
 Some things will be harder than you expected, some easier.
 The catch is that any alterations to your final project must also be approved.
 This generally happens via email.

 All this formality is not intended to slow you down, nor is it just a way to get you to practice jumping through hoops.
-It is designed to introduce you to the critical concept of pre-production, and it allows us to manage a class full of students doing different things and still be able to fairly evaluate everyone's work at the end of the term.
+It is designed to introduce you to the critical concept of pre-production, and it allows me to manage a class full of students doing different things and still be able to fairly evaluate everyone's work at the end of the term.